Lahore (song): Music video

 The music video is shot mainly at Dubai.
 It features Randhawa in a modified Dodge Challenger R/T featuring Izabelle Leite.
 Randhawa is seen to be travelling on the Sheikh Zayed Road.

 Reception

 It is one of the most-streamed hit songs in India.
-It was released by T-Series, and has received over 1 billion views on YouTube, becoming the one of the most-viewed music video on the T-Series channel.
+It was released by T-Series, and has received over 1.5 billion views on YouTube, becoming one of the most-viewed music videos on the T-Series channel.
 It is the 3rd most-viewed Punjabi Indi-pop music video on YouTube, and the platform's fourth most-viewed Indian music video, after the songs "Laung Laachi", "Vaaste", and "High Rated Gabru".

-Street Dancer 3D version
+Bollywood version

-Lahore renamed for the Street Dancer 3D, Lagdi Lahore Di, sung by Guru Randhawa, Tulsi Kumar.
+Lagdi Lahore Di, recomposed by Sachin–Jigar for the film Street Dancer 3D and sung by Guru Randhawa and Tulsi Kumar, has surpassed 500 million views on YouTube.

 Charts

 It was well-received by audiences and within a month received around 153 million views on YouTube, reaching #17 on the Billboard YouTube charts.

 The Song reached No. 2 on the UK Asian Music Charts.